rishitdaru/Meme-Generator/README.md

 ## Description

-This is a Meme Generator that can be used to add text to trending meme images pulled from an API.
+This is a Meme Generator (MemeMaster) that can be used to add text to trending meme images pulled from an API.
 The app can be tweaked a bit to use a specific set of images that can be specified in memesData.js

 # Preview: